aed1d1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups = It prints the groups the current user is part of.
 3-new_owner = It changes the owner of file 'hello' to Betty.
 4-empty = It creates an empty file 'hello'
+5-execute = It adds execute to existing user permission for file 'hello'